vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 `emit` and `on`.

 - `emit` is used to trigger the event
-- `on` is to register event listener function
+- `on` is used to register event listener

 ```javascript
 import { EventEmitter } from 'events';